-If you’re not quite yet a trainer, take the quiz here to find out which personal training certification you should get.
-The menu at the top of this page will answer any question related to personal training that you have.
+The menu at the top of this page will answer any question related to your personal training.
 If you have any questions, don’t hesitate to leave me a comment here (I’ll respond within 24 hours).
 Also, visit the home page for the most recent and popular articles.

 This article is about how to be a competent personal trainer that gets your clients the best results in the shortest amount of time.
 The article on becoming a successful personal trainer (check out my article on how to become a trainer) is mostly about becoming financially successful within the industry.

 Although making money is essential, we cannot make enough money if we do not get your clients the desired results.
 You need to be someone trusted within the industry to gain additional clients and charge a price that you would like.